kl0u/flink/docs/dev/datastream_execution_mode.md

 for which you have a known fixed input and which do not run continuously.

-We have these different execution modes because `BATCH` execution allows some additional optimizations that we can only do when we now that our input is bounded.
+We have these different execution modes because `BATCH` execution allows some additional optimizations that we can only do when we know that our input is bounded.
 For example, different join/aggregation strategies can be used, in additional to a different shuffle implementation that allows more efficient failure recovery behavior.
 We will go into some of the details of the execution